The Fifty Fund

 Application Success Factors

 Since The Fifty Fund does not accept applications, traditional application success factors do not apply.
-However, organizations and individuals benefit when:
+However, organisations and individuals benefit when:

 • They are known to the trustees or recommended by trusted contacts: The fund operates through trustee knowledge and networks